Climate Change, Soup, And Other Artistic Collaborations

 by Rosemary Jones

-Rehearsals began this week for 3rd Shift Dance’s collaboration with Pacific Science Center’s Dr. Amber Ismael to address the impact of climate change.
+Rehearsals began this week for 3rd Shift Dance’s collaboration with Pacific Science Centers Dr. Amber Ismael to address the impact of climate change.
 The finished work will be presented in March at the Seattle Center.
 3rd Shift’s Artistic Director Xaviera Vandermay is using free rehearsal space given through the Cornish Playhouse Arts Incubator Residency to gather audience feedback through open rehearsals tonight and tomorrow, January 3 and 4.
 The final piece will be presented in March.

 Every year since 2014, the Cornish Playhouse at the Seattle Center makes available free rehearsal space to generate new work through the Cornish Playhouse Arts Incubator Residency.
 The emphasis of this residency program is to support artists in the creation of work that is outside the boundaries of their genre, discipline, or comfort zone.
-The 2019 recipients include a band that is collaborating with cooks to create soup-inspired music, an artist expanding storytelling through passing work among multiple artists, and a new music/visual art work by Cornish College of the Arts professors Tom Baker (Music) and Robert Campbell (Art).
+The 2019 recipients include a band that is collaborating with cooks to create soup-inspired music, an artist expanding storytelling through passing work among multiple artists, and a new music/visual artwork by Cornish College of the Arts faculty Tom Baker (Music) and Robert Campbell (Art).

-The Cornish Playhouse at the Seattle Center was built in 1962 as part of the World’s Fair and has been home to two Tony Award winning regional theater companies.
+The Cornish Playhouse at the Seattle Center was built in 1962 as part of the World’s Fair and has been home to two Tony Award-winning regional theater companies.
 Today it is operated by Cornish College of the Arts, providing performance and exhibition space to more than 30 nonprofit companies in Seattle as well as serving as a venue for Cornish student performances and classes.

 The Cornish Playhouse Arts Incubator Residency is open to anyone age 18 and older, including professional and non-professional artists, teachers, ensembles and groups, and students.
 The Residency is open to both those within the Cornish community and those outside the Cornish community.
 Projects submitted for consideration are in their early stages.
 Artists from all disciplines are encouraged to apply.
 The artists applying must be Washington state residents.